I’m so glad you’re here! Please grab a cup of coffee and take some time to look at the various resources we have for

 - To help you to steward your retirement years in a way that brings you joy, serves others, and gives glory to God.

 There is lots of information available on this topic on the Internet.
 Many excellent Christian blogs are out there, and most of them have some material on this subject.
 (I have listed some of them on a Resources page.)
-This blog is focused on retirement and stewardship so it may be a little more in-depth in specific areas.
-It will mainly focus on things that I am interested in as a Christian “retiree” and a financial coach that I hope will also be of interest and value to others.
+This blog is focused on retirement and stewardship to go more in-depth in specific areas.
+It will mainly focus on what I am interested in as a Christian “retiree,” and a financial coach that I hope will also be of interest and value to others.

 - Scan the homepage for quick access to most of the resources on the site.

 - Read the Welcome to get a quick overview of the site and how it can help and encourage you.